 - VLAN ID of configured VLAN.
-(Range: 1-4094) - Interface Port or trunk associated with the device assigned a static address. - MAC Address Physical address of a device mapped to this interface.
-Enter an address in the form of xx-xx-xx-xx or xxxxxxxxxxx. - Static Status Sets the time to retain the specified address. - Delete-on-reset Assignment lasts until the switch is reset. - Permanent Assignment is permanent.
+(Range: 1-4094) - Interface Port or trunk associated with the device assigned a static address. - Static Status Sets the time to retain the specified address. - Delete-on-reset Assignment lasts until the switch is reset. - Permanent Assignment is permanent.
 (This is the default.)